twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

         3. **How Did These Activities Impact South Asian Immigration to the U.S.?**

             The political activism of the Ghadar Party drew the attention of British and American authorities, who viewed the group as a threat.
 This led to increased scrutiny and surveillance of South Asian immigrants, and ultimately contributed to restrictive immigration policies targeting South Asians.
 The party’s revolutionary activities, along with general anti-Asian sentiment, played a role in the passage of exclusionary immigration laws, such as the Immigration Act of 1917, which effectively barred most South Asians from entering the United States.
 (Source: Mae Ngai, Impossible Subjects, 2004).

-    ??? example

-        Indian intellectuals and students in the U.S. were politically active in fighting for Indian independence from British colonial rule, and they established the Ghadar Party in 1913 to further this cause.
-The party aimed to end British rule through revolutionary activities and mobilize Indian immigrants in the United States to support the independence movement (Rudra, Here to Stay, 2022).

-        The Ghadar Party circulated its ideas through the Ghadar newspaper, which was published in multiple languages and distributed to Indian communities worldwide.
-They also organized rallies and public meetings to gain support for their cause (Rudra, Here to Stay, 2022).

-        However, these activities ultimately impacted South Asian immigration to the U.S. negatively, as the revolutionary efforts drew the attention of American and British authorities, leading to restrictive immigration policies.
-The 1917 Immigration Act, for example, effectively barred most South Asians from entering the U.S., partly due to the fear of political activism (Ngai, Impossible Subjects, 2004).

 8. Why did U.S. agricultural businesses begin recruiting Filipinos to work on their farms?
 [5 points] What was the basis for stereotyping Filipino men as “oversexed” and what purpose did this racial caricature serve?
 [5 points] How did the United States go about excluding Filipino immigration?
 [5 points]